 In addition to our clientele, we also provide food support to Crosswalk Teen Center here in Charlotte and local organizations providing free community meals.

 Serving the greater Charlotte area since 1982, Helping Hands has grown over the years.
-We received and honored 5,874 requests for assistance in 2018.
-This need was met with the distribution of 565,000 pounds of food and personal care items, free of charge, to struggling households with Charlotte, Vermontville, Sunfield, and Olivet addresses.
+Each year we receive and honor approximately 5,000 requests for assistance.
+We meet this need by distributing more than 500,000 pounds of food and personal care items annually, free of charge, to struggling households with Charlotte, Vermontville, Sunfield, and Olivet addresses.